pettaa123/Open-Xml-LabVIEW/README.md

 ## Public API

 This library provides functions for setting and retrieving cell values and named ranges in an Excel worksheet.
-For example usage, refer to the `tests` folder.
+For example usage, refer to the `Test Open Xml` folder.

 ![palette](pallette.png)